History of medicine: Antibiotics and antibiotic resistance

 The discovery of penicillin in the 20th century by Alexander Fleming provided a vital line of defence against bacterical infections that, without them, often cause patients to suffer prelonged recovery periods and highly increased chances of death.
 Its discovery and application within medicine allowed previously impossible treatments to take place, including cancer treatments, organ transplants, to open heart surgery.
 Throughout the 20th century, though, their overprescribed use to humans, as well as to animals that need them due to the conditions of intensive animal farming, has led to the development of antibiotic resistant bacteria.

 Robotics

-Pandemics
+HIV First death

 The early 21st century, facilitated by extensive global connections, international travel, and unprecedented human disruption of ecological systems, has been defined by a number of noval as well as continuing global pandemics from the 20th century.

 Past

 The SARS 2002 to 2004 outbreak affected a number of countries around the world and killed hundreds.
 This outbreak gave rise to a number of lessons learnt from viral infection control, including more effective isolation room protocols to better hand washing techniques for medical staff.
 A mutated strain of SARS would go on to develop into COVID-19, causing the future COVID-19 pandemic.
 A significant influenza strain, H1N1, caused a further pandemic between 2009 and 2010.
 Known as swine flu, due to its indirect source from pigs, it went on to infect over 700 million people.